opensci/blog.opensci.info/_posts/2014-05-09-PLoS-ALM-Charts-Google-Fusion-Tables.md

 *Learn to visualize Article Level Metrics data using Google Fusion Tables and Google Charts*

 All articles published by the Public Library of Science have [Article Level Metrics][plosalmdata] collected.
 These metrics include citation counts, web views, online bookmarks, and more.
-The metrics are available through the [PLoS ALM API][almapi] and in a [bulk CSV file][bulkcsv] (2014-03-10 as of now).
+The metrics are available through the [PLoS ALM API][almapi] and in a [bulk CSV file][bulkcsv].

 The CSV data can be uploaded to Google Fusion Tables, a free data hosting service that allows web-based browsing, filtering, and aggregation.
 The [Fusion Tables API][gftapi] supports SQL-like queries and integrates tightly with the Javascript [Google Charts][gcharts] library allowing visualization of query results in a web browser.